Tax

 When to Hire a 1099 Worker

-Businesses might hire 1099 workers when they need specialized skills for a specific project or to avoid the costs associated with full-time employees, such as benefits and payroll taxes.
+Businesses might hire 1099 workers when they need specialized skills for a specific project or to avoid the costs associated with full-time employees, such as employee benefits, social security, and payroll taxes.
 This can be a cost-effective solution, particularly for short-term projects.

 • Benefits: They are typically entitled to health insurance, retirement plans, and paid leave.